SafaMADDOURI/Kamscan/README.md

   Folder path where the statistical test results will be stored.
 (You don't have to create the folder)

 - `-t, --top_tags`
   The number of top elements to be selected based on the best test statistics.
 Default: 200,000.
+  If the value of `--top_tags` is between 0 and 1 (e.g., 0.9), it will select the corresponding percentage of the best results (e.g., 0.9 will select the top 90%).
+  If the value is greater than 1 (e.g., 100), it will select the exact number of top results (e.g., 100 will select the top 100 results).

 - `-c, --chunk_size`
   The size of each data chunk for parallel processing.
 Default: 10,000.